cmoussa1/cs236-project/README.md

 _key_.
 This creates a sorted list which is stored in `sorted_revenue`.

-The time complexity of calling `sorted()` on this list of tuples is O(n log n) by using the Timsort sorting algorithm[2].
+The time complexity of calling `sorted()` on this list of tuples is O(n log n) by using the Timsort sorting algorithm [3].

 In terms of ranking the key-value pairs by their total revenue in decreasing order, the Python script also sorts the data in a couple of other potentially